Sports, Other Extra-curricular Activities, Field Trips, and Special Events:

 During January, the whole school from Grade 1 up goes skating together on Fridays at lunch time.
 Many of the younger children learn to skate during this period, often with the help of the older students.

 Once a year, we take the senior students on an ski/snowboard day, to one of the resorts in the Barrie area which are well-suited for beginners.
 This is an immensely popular event.

 Seasonal After-school clubs: We offer a variety of optional after-school clubs (at modest extra cost).
 The activities vary from year to year according to the inclinations of the teachers.
-To date, we have had clubs for sports such as gymnastics, baseball, soccer, basketball, volleyball, badminton, cross-country running, and track and field, as well as for Mandarin, German, computer, junior science, drawing, painting, re-cycled art, crafts, origami, stamping, photo-album making, ceramics, glass painting, calligraphy, sewing, folk dancing, ballet, Christian dance, drama, signing for the deaf, choir, hand chimes, guitar, ukelele, violin, Guzheng (Asian harp), carom, chess and checkers, and cooking.
+To date, we have had clubs for sports such as gymnastics, baseball, soccer, basketball, volleyball, badminton, cross-country running, and track and field, as well as for Mandarin, German, Arabic, computer, junior science, drawing, painting, re-cycled art, crafts, origami, stamping, photo-album making, ceramics, glass painting, calligraphy, sewing, folk dancing, ballet, Christian dance, drama, signing for the deaf, choir, hand chimes, guitar, ukelele, violin, Guzheng (Asian harp), carom, chess and checkers, and cooking.

 Mandarin: Ms. Janet Jiang conducts Mandarin clubs year-round at three levels: JK/SK, Grades 1 to 3, and Grades 4 and up.

 Field Trips: For each class, we try to schedule at least one educational field trip for each of the three terms.
 Here are some of the interesting places that we visit:

 St. Marie Among the Hurons